HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Conclusion

 \section{Conclusion}

 {This project studies the relationships} between models and datasets in the LLM ecosystem, which are the central parts of the \textit{LLM supply chain}.
-First, we design a methodology to systematically collect the supply chain information of LLMs.
-With that, we construct a large directed heterogeneous graph, having \update{\textit{402,654 nodes} and \textit{453,469 edges}}.
-Then, we perform different types of analysis and make multiple interesting findings.
+First, we systematically collect the supply chain information of LLMs.
+With that, we construct a directed heterogeneous graph, having \update{\textit{402,654 nodes} and \textit{462,524 edges}}.
+Lastly, we perform different types of analysis and make multiple interesting findings.